cpainchaud/RFLink32/README.md

 ## 4. IDE

-We strongly recommend using the [PlatformIO IDE](https://platformio.org/install) however, you may alternatively use the [Arduino IDE 1.8.10](https://www.arduino.cc/en/Guide/HomePage).
+We strongly recommend using the [PlatformIO IDE](https://platformio.org/install) but you can alternatively use the [Arduino IDE 1.8.10](https://www.arduino.cc/en/Guide/HomePage).

 ## 5. Framework